pr2tik1/ml-models/README.md

 # Machine Learning Case Studies

-The repository maintained to keep practice over the wide range of machine learning and deep learning models used in predictive analysis, data Science and various applications.
+The repository maintained to keep practice over the wide range of machine learning and deep learning models used in predictive analysis, Data Science and various applications.
 The models are developed from scratch as well as using libraries  such as Scikit-learn.

 ### The libraries used are:
   - Scikit-Learn